NadimGhaznavi/Db4E/index.md

 ---

-# Donations

-Please help keep this project alive and moving forward by [donating](/pages/Donations.html).

----

 # Coming Soon

 The `db4e-os` *terminal user interface* (TUI) is coming.
 It's used to manage the deployment of the *db4e* components and monitor their health.